git-ftp/git-ftp/man/git-ftp.1.md

 those that are on the server already.
 And it will not delete files from that directory if local files are deleted.

-# DOWNLOADING FILES
+# DOWNLOADING FILES (EXPERIMENTAL)

+**WARNING:** It can delete local untracked files that are not listed in your .git-ftp-ignore file.

-You can use git-ftp to download the from the remote host into your repository.
+You can use git-ftp to download from the remote host into your repository.
 You will need to install the lftp command line tool for that.

 	git ftp download